$0 Nunavut Homeschool Quick-Start Checklist

 The first formal step is a written notice of intent to homeschool, submitted to two parties:

-The notice of intent should include your name, your child's name and current grade, the school they are currently enrolled in, and a clear statement that you intend to provide a home education program under Sections 21–23 of the Education Act.
-You do not need to include the full Education Program Plan in the notice itself — that comes in a separate document — but you should indicate that the EPP will follow shortly.
+The notice of intent should include your name, your child's name and current grade, the school they are currently enrolled in, and a clear statement that you intend to provide a home education program under Sections 21, 22, and 23 of the Education Act.
+Submit the EPP concurrently to the DEA with the notice.
+Confirm whether the Minister requires a copy of the EPP or only the written notice.

 Submit your notice in writing and keep a copy.
 If you submit by email, request a read receipt or acknowledgment.
 If you submit on paper, consider sending by registered mail or dropping it off in person with a date-stamped copy.